ACR Messina: From Messina F.C. to Giostra Messina (1900 to 1939)

-The history of Messina Football Club began when Alfredo Marangolo returned to Sicily in August 1900 from studying in London, England.
-In Great Britain the game of football was fast gathering popularity with The Football League in its early stages.

 Messina Football Club were officially founded on 1 December 1900 by Marangolo with the help of Anglican reverend "Caulifield".

 At the college where Marangolo visited he had also made the acquaintance of Ignazio Majo Pagano who formed Anglo Palermitan (Palermo) on his return, only a month before Messina.
 The first Sicilian derby was held between Messina and Palermo on 18 April 1901; 1,000 fans turned out to Via Notarbartolo for the match.
 The game ended 3–2 to the Palermitan side.

-A strong bond and a healthy rivalry had built up between the two Sicilian clubs and a competition named the Whitaker Challenge Cup was arranged to be played between them.
-The first was held in 1905; Messina won another game (3–2) and captured their first trophy.
-Messina repeated the feat the following year at San Ranieri, capturing the trophy in a 2–1 victory.

 The earthquake of 1908, which killed 60,000 people in Messina, later affected the club in a large manner; deaths included Charles Bousfield Huleatt, players Frank John Carter, Walter Oates and financial backer George H. Peirce.
 Football resumed in Messina the following year, thanks largely to Arthur Barret Lascelles who used his own money to ensure football activity in the city would continue.
 By 1910, the funds of Barret had dried up, and the club was folded, Società Ginnastica Garibaldi Messina (Gymnastic Society Garibaldi Messina) briefly took its place, until it too was dissolved due to the First World War.